telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/charts.md

 ## Basic Usage

-The following example demonstrates how to define a Bar Chart by using the Chart Html helper.
+The following example demonstrates how to define a Bar Chart by using the Chart HtmlHelper.

 ###### Example